williammoran/go-tokenbucket-ws/README.md

 # Configuration

+The program accepts two parameters on startup.

+``-l`` specifies the listen address and port, as would be appropriate to pass into ``http.ListenAndServe()``.
+For example, ``-l localhost:8080`` will cause the service to only respond to HTTP requests on 127.0.0.1 port 8080.

+Also, you can specify the location of the config file with the ``-c`` flag.

-On startup, the service reads its configuration from a ``tokenbucket.conf`` file in the same directory as the binary.
-The service will not start if it can not access this file.
+On startup, the service reads its configuration file.
+(Which defaults to ``tokenbucket.conf`` in the same directory as the binary) The service will not start if it can not access this file.

 This file is in CSV format, because I thought it would be funny to hear what kind of comments I got about that.